Causas comuns de coceira no couro cabeludo

 Dermatite seborreica

-Seborrhoeic dermatitis causes an itchy and sore rash on the scalp.
+Dermatite seborreica causes an itchy and sore rash on the scalp.
 The rash is usually red in colour, but can also appear as white scales.
 The scales have a tendency to flake off, so many people assume it is just dandruff.

 The exact cause of this condition is unclear but it is thought to be due to an overgrowth of a common yeast skin organism.
 Seborrhoeic dermatitis tends to flare up in the winter months, and can be precipitated by stress.
 It runs in families and is more common in men.
-It is best treated with regular use of a medicated shampoo (either a traditional anti-dandruff shampoo or an anti-fungal shampoo such as ketoconazole, available from your pharmacist).
+It is best treated with regular use of a medicated shampoo (either a traditional anti-dandruff shampoo or an anti-fungal shampoo such as cetoconazol, available from your pharmacist).

 What is dandruff?